MohammadMawed/Weather-app-with-MVVM-Architecture/README.md

 This project uses a bunch of libraries such:

-- Retrofit2 which is basically for transactions.
+- Retrofit2 which is basically for network transactions.
 - Dagger-Hilt for dependency injection library.

 We used some concepts like: